wiredviews/xperience-page-navigation-redirects/README.md

   - Content Managers can enter any valid URL to redirect to
 - First Child
   - The first child Page will be the destination for redirection, so that `NodeOrder` of child Pages effectively controls the redirection URL
+  - Children can be limited to a specific Page Type via Class Name if there are children of multiple Page Types

+All of the redirects can be set to be 301 or 302 globally (global default is 302), and then overridden per-Page

 An ASP.NET Core [Resource Filter](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-5.0#resource-filters) has access to the [PageDataContext](https://docs.xperience.io/developing-websites/implementing-routing/content-tree-based-routing/setting-up-content-tree-based-routing#Settingupcontenttreebasedrouting-Accessingthedataofthecurrentpage) when using [Content Tree based routing](https://docs.xperience.io/developing-websites/implementing-routing/content-tree-based-routing) (custom routing can control redirects programatically).
 The `PageDataContext` includes the current `TreeNode`, and accessing the Page Navigation Redirection values for the given Page allows the Resource Filter to perform the appropriate redirection.